Stern Review: Positive critical response

 Several academic economists are also quoted praising the Review (see Response of economists).

+The environmental campaign group Friends of the Earth argued in 2018 that the UK should imitate and extend the Review's principles with a "Stern-for-Resources" assessment, addressing shortages and supply pressures on natural resources:

+"As one of the world’s most import-dependent economies, the UK must now conduct a 'Stern-for-Resources', going beyond specific high risk materials by giving a headline account of consumption, including how much land, water, materials and carbon are used.
+Doing so would enable policy-makers to develop an effective and evidence-based national resource strategy for resource sufficiency and the protection of the global environment.

 Negative critical response

 The Stern Review has received various critical responses.
 Some economists have argued that the Review overestimates the present value of the costs of climate change, and underestimates the costs of emission reduction.
 Other critics have argued that the economic cost of the proposals put forward by Stern would be severe, or that the scientific consensus view on global warming, on which Stern relied, is incorrect.
 By contrast, some argue that the Review emission reduction targets are too weak, and that the climate change damage estimates in the Review are too small.

 General criticisms

 In an article in the Daily Telegraph (2006), Ruth Lea, Director of the Centre for Policy Studies, questions the scientific consensus on climate change on which the Stern Review is based.
 She says that "authorities on climate science say that the climate system is far too complex for modest reductions in one of the thousands of factors involved in climate change (i.e., carbon emissions) to have a predictable effect in magnitude, or even direction."
 Lea questions the long-term economic projections made in the Review, commenting that economic forecasts for just two or three years ahead are usually wrong.
 Lea goes on to describe the problem of drawing conclusions from combining scientific and economic models as "monumentally complex", and doubts whether the international co-operation on climate change, as argued for in the Review, is really possible.
 In conclusion, Lea says that the real motive behind the Review is to justify increased tax on fuels.